-Tips on Hiring
+Tips on hiring

 - Get more than one estimate.
 Make sure all parties are bidding on exactly the same work.
 Make sure the contractor comes to the job site rather than giving a telephone estimate.
 Be leery of an extremely low estimate.
-Be cautious of a contractor or consultant that uses SCARE tactics to make you do more then you really need to have done.
+Be cautious of a contractor or consultant that uses SCARE tactics to make you do more than you really need to have done.

 - Ask for the names of recent customers and call to see if they are satisfied.
 Would they hire the contractor again?

 - Get a written inspection report.
 Did it include a summary of all the areas inspected, the cause of the mold growth, how to take care of the problem and any sampling results?
 Did the contractor show up on time, clean up afterward, perform follow-up service on warranties?